 If you aren’t online nowadays, it’s almost like you don’t exist, especially to the younger generation customers who may want to buy from you.
-Most start ups cannot afford to create a website straight away but anyone can afford to create their own Facebook Page since this is entirely free.
+Most start-ups cannot afford to create a website straight away but anyone can afford to create their own Facebook Page since this is entirely free.
 Simply go to https://www.facebook.com/business and follow the steps to create your page.
-Once you’ve setup your page, share your page with friends and post in groups where people have an interest in your type of products/ services or simply allow Facebook to suggest advertising methods and budgets to get you started.
-For professional help with ad campaigns and content management, click here to be referred to our network of social gurus.
-If you need some help with integrating a card payment solution into your Facebook Page so you can sell directly through Facebook, chat to us about our online terminal options.
+Once you’ve set up your page, share your page with friends and post in groups where people have an interest in your type of products/ services or simply allow Facebook to suggest advertising methods and budgets to get you started.
+If you need some help with integrating a card payment solution into your Facebook Page so you can sell directly through Facebook, chat with us about our online terminal options.

 2. Do your own Search Engine Optimisation (SEO)